Missouri Resident Chronic Disease Comparisons Profile

 Hospitalizations

 Resident hospitalizations with a primary diagnosis of chronic obstructive pulmonary disease (COPD).
-Includes chronic (non-acute) bronchitis, emphysema, bronchiectasis, and chronic airway obstruction not elsewhere classified.
+This category includes chronic (non-acute) bronchitis, emphysema, bronchiectasis, and chronic airway obstruction not elsewhere classified.
 Hospitalizations for asthma are not included in this definition.

 Emergency Room Visits

 Resident emergency room visits with a primary diagnosis of chronic obstructive pulmonary disease (COPD).
-Includes chronic (non-acute) bronchitis, emphysema, bronchiectasis, and chronic airway obstruction not elsewhere classified.
+This category includes chronic (non-acute) bronchitis, emphysema, bronchiectasis, and chronic airway obstruction not elsewhere classified.
 Emergency room visits for asthma are not included in this definition.

 Deaths